 The table below shows selected operating information for the Same Property Portfolio and the Total Property Portfolio.
 The Same Property Portfolio consists of 128 properties totaling approximately 32.2 million net rentable square feet of space.
-The Same Property Portfolio includes properties acquired or placed in-service, acquired or repositioned after July 1, 2008 or disposed of on or prior to September 30, 2009.
+The Same Property Portfolio includes properties acquired or placed in-service on or prior to July 1, 2008 and owned through September 30, 2009.
+The Total Property Portfolio includes the effects of the other properties either placed in-service, acquired or repositioned after July 1, 2008 or disposed of on or prior to September 30, 2009.
 There were no properties that were sold or repositioned after July 1, 2008.
 This table includes a reconciliation from the Same Property Portfolio to the Total Property Portfolio by also providing information for the three months ended September 30, 2009 and 2008 with respect to the properties which were acquired or placed in-service.